walaj/VariantBam/README.md

   -s, --strip-tags                     Remove the specified tags, separated by commas. eg. -s RG,MD -S, --strip-all-tags                 Remove all alignment tags Filtering options
-  -q, --qc-only                        Loop through the BAM, but only to make the QC file -g, --region                         Regions (e.g. myvcf.vcf or WG for whole genome) or newline seperated subsequence file.
+  -q, --qc-file                        Output a qc file that contains information about BAM -m, --max-coverage                   Maximum coverage of output file -g, --region                         Regions (e.g. myvcf.vcf or WG for whole genome) or newline seperated subsequence file.
 Applied in same order as -r for multiple
+  -G, --exclude-region                 Same as -g, but for region where satisfying a rule EXCLUDES this read.
+Applied in same order as -r for multiple
-  -l, --linked-region                  Same as -g, but turns on mate-linking -r, --rules                          Script for the rules.
-If specified multiple times, will be applied in same order as -g -k, --proc-regions-file              BED file of regions to proess reads from
+  -l, --linked-region                  Same as -g, but turns on mate-linking -L, --linked-exclue-region           Same as -l, but for mate-linked region where satisfying this rule EXCLUDES this read.
+  -r, --rules                          Script for the rules.
+If specified multiple times, will be applied in same order as -g -k, --proc-regions-file              Samtools-style region string (e.g. 1:1,000,000-2,000,000) or BED file of regions to proess reads from
 ```

 Full list of available rules